 Jonathan has prosecuted patents in a number of technology fields and managed both the administration and prosecution of the patent portfolio of an optics company with hundreds of applications filed in the United States and around the world.
 Jonathan has also evaluated audiovisual and digital television patents for inclusion in multiparty licensing agreements (patent pools) including the DVD, Blu-Ray, AVC, VC-1, and ATSC patent pools.

-Before entering the field of law, Jonathan was a design engineer for a military subcontractor where he designed both hardware and software solutions to integrate legacy military devices into modern communications networks.
-He worked on a team that developed a system which remotely monitored encryption devices over a secure Internet connection and a system which expanded the capabilities of a line-of-sight radio by adding the ability to communicate over a satellite link.
+Before entering the field of law, Jonathan was a design engineer for a military contractor where he designed both hardware and software solutions to integrate legacy military devices into modern communications networks.
+He worked on a team that developed a system to remotely monitor encryption devices over a secure Internet connection and a system to expand the capabilities of a line-of-sight radio by adding the ability to communicate over a satellite link.

 British Telecommunications plc v.
 Google Inc.

 Jonathan helped secure a favorable settlement for British Telecommunications in a patent infringement suit against Google involving patents related to Internet advertising, e-commerce, digital mapping, and bandwidth monitoring.